TODOME Da Fox (Noe Iwai)

 -INTERESTED?
 INTERESTED?
 INTERESTED?

 'Word or no words?
-Wine bottle or a bottle?
+A wine bottle or a bottle?
 Notes or paper?'

 - ANOTHER FIVE MINUTES OF YOUR TIME